October 23, 2019

 You Can Use the Sketchnote Method in Different Ways:

-Lastly, we recommend the Sketchnote method for the development of new thoughts, ideas, and concepts, even in group contexts.
+Finally, we recommend the Sketchnote method for the development of new thoughts, ideas, and concepts, even in group contexts.

 Sketchnotes als geeignete Methode zum kreativen Brainstorming.

-Sketchnotes as a suitable method for creative brainstorming.
+Sketchnotes as a Suitable Method for Creative Brainstorming.

 Basic Elements for Your First Sketchnotes: